Collection #1 breach shows that the internet truly never forgets

 Hackers gained access by sending a link to players that, when clicked, sent them to a webpage that then stole login details.

 Cryptomining malware evolves scary new ability

-now malware that gets access to system administrator privileges by uninstalling
+There is now malware that gets access to system administrator privileges by uninstalling cloud security protocols.

 cryptomining malware.
 It is speculated that another group, the Iron Cybercrime

 Group, developed the original iteration of software.

 Source: Threat Post